 Why Was NAICS Developed?

-- Time series continuity will be maintained to the greatest extent possible.
-However, changes in the economy and proposals from data users must be considered.
-In addition, adjustments will be required for sectors where the United States, Canada, and Mexico have incompatible industry classification definitions in order to produce a common industry system for all three North American countries.
+- Maintaining time series continuity is another important aspect of NAICS.
+While the system aims to preserve consistency over time, it also recognizes the need to adapt to changes in the economy and accommodate proposals from data users.
+In cases where the industry classification definitions of the United States, Canada, and Mexico are incompatible, adjustments are made to ensure a common industry system for all three North American countries.

 - Furthermore, NAICS strives for compatibility with the two-digit level of the International Standard Industrial Classification of All Economic Activities (ISIC) of the United Nations.
 This international alignment allows for better cross-country comparisons and facilitates global economic analysis.